Pollution Prevention & Chemical Management

 Any environmental pollution resulting from Epson's business activities could have a serious impact on residents of the surrounding area, as well as for the rest of the region or country.
 We follow Group-wide standards for pollution control and ensure that all members are well acquainted with the ideas and laws of environmental risk management.
 Each promotion unit uses ISO 14001 to identify and assess the risk of failing to meet standards or of experiencing environmental complaints or incidents in an ongoing effort to continuously mitigate those risks.

 In FY2021, there was an incident in which the terms of an agreement were violated.
 However, the environmental impact was not serious, and the problem was promptly reported and dealt with.
-No legal limits were exceeded, nor were there administrative penalties or complaints.
+No legal limits were exceeded, nor were there administrative penalties or complaints, and total environmental penalties were less than US$10,000 (no large fines).

 |Agreement violation||A cafeteria drainage pipe burst, and wastewater entered a rainwater channel on the premises.
 (This was a violation of an agreement with an industrial park.)|